Who Has Access To Your Files? - Get Control

 Updates from Microsoft happen frequently, particularly with Microsoft 365 – they add and change functionality all the time.

 Torsion has built an internal monitoring system, which detects these changes in real-time, and determines whether the change has the potential to break Torsion functionality.
-It is connected to a range of Office 365 tenants and when a potential breaking change is detected, Torsion has the internal business processes to raise the alarm, assess the change, develop a fix, test it, and deploy it to all customers very quickly.
+It is connected to a range of Microsoft 365 tenants and when a potential breaking change is detected, Torsion has the internal business processes to raise the alarm, assess the change, develop a fix, test it, and deploy it to all customers very quickly.

 - Best Emerging Cyber Security Solutions Provider (UK) – Cyber Security Awards (2019)